Flip Distance Between Triangulations of a Simple Polygon is NP-Complete

-Very recently, the problem of finding the flip distance between two triangulations of a point set was shown to be NP-hard by Lubiw and Pathak~\cite{lubiw} and, independently, by Pilz~\cite{flip_hard_points_arxiv}, and the latter proof was later improved to show APX-hardness of the problem.
+Recently, the problem of finding the flip distance between two triangulations of a point set was shown to be NP-hard by Lubiw and Pathak~\cite{lubiw} and, independently, by Pilz~\cite{point_set_hard}.
+The latter proof was later improved to show APX-hardness of the problem.
+A recent paper shows that the problem is fixed-parameter tractable~\cite{flip_distance_fpt}.
 Here, we show that the corresponding problem remains NP-hard even for simple polygons.
 This can be seen as a further step towards settling the complexity of deciding the flip distance between triangulations of convex polygons or, equivalently, the rotation distance between binary trees.
 This variant of the problem was probably first addressed by Culik and Wood~\cite{tree_similarity} in 1982 (showing a flip distance of $2n-6$) in the context of similarity measures between trees.

-The formal problem definition is as follows: given a simple polygon~$P$, two triangulations $T_1$ and $T_2$ of $P$, and an integer $l$, decide whether $T_1$ can be transformed into $T_2$ by at most $l$ flips.
+We now give the formal problem definition: given a simple polygon~$P$, two triangulations $T_1$ and $T_2$ of~$P$, and an integer $l$, decide whether $T_1$ can be transformed into $T_2$ by at most $l$ flips.
 We call this decision problem \textsc{PolyFlip}.
-To show NP-hardness, we give a polynomial-time reduction from \textsc{Rectilinear Steiner Arborescence} to \textsc{PolyFlip}. \textsc{Rectilinear Steiner Arborescence} was shown to be NP-hard by Shi and Su~\cite{shi_su}.
+To show NP-hardness, we give a polynomial-time reduction from the problem \textsc{Rectilinear Steiner Arborescence} to \textsc{PolyFlip}. \textsc{Rectilinear Steiner Arborescence} was shown to be NP-hard by Shi and Su~\cite{shi_su}.
 In Section~\ref{sec:RSA}, we describe the problem in detail.
 We present the well-known \emph{double chain} (used by Hurtado, Noy, and Urrutia~\cite{hurtado_noy_urrutia} for giving their lower bound), a major building block in our reduction, in Section~\ref{sec:double_chain}.
-Finally, in Section~\ref{sec_reduction}, we describe our reduction and prove that it is correct. \ShoLong{ For the omitted proofs, see~\cite{poly_hard_arxiv}. }{ This result was presented at~\cite{eurocg_version}; an extended abstract will appear in~\cite{esa_version}. }
+Finally, in Section~\ref{sec_reduction}, we describe our reduction and prove that it is correct.